spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    f.
 Commit changes with the message ‘Add power plants’.

 #.
-Repeat the procedure to add discharge and spillway connections as objects of class ``connection``,
+To add discharge and spillway connections, create objects of class ``connection``
    with the following names:
    ::